radu-matei/radu-matei.github.io/content/blog/k8s-helm-draft-azure.md

 > Note that if you are using Docker Hub, the URL is: docker.io/username

-> Note that you need to specify the top level domain (without the wildcard)
+> Note that you need to specify the top level domain (without the wildcard, see image below)

 ![](/img/article-photos/k8s-helm-draft-azure/draft-init.png)